rikibanik/rikibanik/README.md

       I'm on a mission to contribute to the developer community and share the knowledge I've gained so far.
 My journey began with web development, where I've honed my skills and created exciting projects.
     </p>
     <p>
-      Now, I'm venturing into the exciting worlds of Machine Learning (ML) and Data Structures and Algorithms (DSA), always driven by a thirst for learning and personal growth. 🌱
+      Now, I'm venturing into the exciting worlds of DevOps and Data Structures and Algorithms (DSA), always driven by a thirst for learning and personal growth. 🌱
     </p>
   </div>